Insurance Coverage & Bad Faith

 Class Action Defense

 Our practice group has extensive experience defending class actions in jurisdictions across the country.
-Within just the past two years, we have defended Allstate Insurance Company in eight class actions or putative class actions in Arizona, Arkansas, Illinois, Kentucky, Montana, New Mexico, Texas, and the District of Columbia.
+Of particular note, we have defended Allstate Insurance Company in eight class actions or putative class actions in Arizona, Arkansas, Illinois, Kentucky, Montana, New Mexico, Texas, and the District of Columbia.

 Counseling and Other Services